the bike polo coverage is non stop, and the East Side Invitational hasn’t even started yet. Here is a video story from the NY Times

 Only two hundred spokecards and manifests had been printed.
 Three hundred racers showed up.
 Hmmmmm.
 What to do?
 Roland announced that the registered racers would get sent on their way.
 Unregistered racers could ride for free sans the t-shirts or spokecards.
 They would ride to a print shop Critical Mass style to get more.

 As the race officials started handing out manifest, I stuck my hand out and ended up with a manifest.
 AZ got one from someone who didn’t plan to race.
-Jacob S. gave me his spoke card for the race, since he had DFL in mind.
+Jacob S. gave me his spoke card for

 Who do we ride with we ponder?
 We see Squid and mosey over.
 Since Squid won the race last year, he’s a good bet to follow, since he has an uncanny knack for choosing good wheels in a city not his own.